-It is legal to hunt small game during the muzzleloader season with a .22 caliber rimfire.
+It is legal to hunt small game during the muzzleloader season with a .22 caliber rimfire and .22 caliber air rifle.

 A hunter may take no more than three antlered deer during the regular deer seasons and the following Mountaineer Heritage Season combined.